genestack/user-tutorials/source/tutorials/Microbiome_analysis/quality-control-of-raw-reads.rst

 |Microbiome_basic_statistics|

-Our sample contains 470,459 paired-end reads, which all together give as a sequence of 236,170,418 bp in length.
+Our sample contains 470,459 paired-end reads, which all together give us a sequence of 236,170,418 bp in length.
 The GC content is about 49 %.

 **Sequence length distribution** module gives us information about read length